forumone/gesso/_starter-kit/_patterns/02-layouts/section/section.md

 * element: [string] HTML element to use for main wrapper.
 * hide_section_classes: [boolean]  True/False whether section component classes (l-section, l-section__title, l-section__content) are output
 * attributes: [array] HTML attributes for the containing element.
-  * class: [string] any classed added by user or system.
+  * class: [string] any classes added by user or system.
 * has_constrain: [boolean] True/False whether to add a constraint to block.
 * constrain_classes: [string] Constrain classes used to control layout.
 * has_label: [boolean] True/False whether block label should be displayed.